 Talk about winning at waist adjustment!
 The simplicity of the waist adjuster on the Airmatic definitely had us questioning why other brands are using Velcro and buttons and making fit so complicated.
 The waistband incorporates a series of sewn openings in webbing that can accommodate a metal "mountaineering-inspired" hook.
 Though not the lightest adjustment system, we found this to work brilliantly, and along with the silicone grip pattern on the back of the waistband, these shorts fit right and stay put, without any bulk or extra fabric.

-runs a little large, with the smallest size being a small.
+The Airmatic runs a little large, with the smallest size being a small.
 The 100% size chart is spot on and we recommend using it to select your size.
 We bought for a 35-inch hip, which is just below the bottom end of the small.
 The loose fit worked for us, but if you often wear an XS, you might be swimming in these.

 With 4-way stretch, we had no problem moving and grooving in these shorts.
 While they really shine on technical rides with knee pads, they would be a great choice for big all-day rides in the mountains where weather can be unpredictable.
 The DWR finish helps keep you dry, and the length and weight offer good coverage and protection.
 The tradeoff for that protection is that they are a little heavy and a little warm for hotter days.